Two-Day Advisory Panel for the FDA Considers Lifting Restrictions on Avandia Sales in the US

 However, an advisory panel for the FDA will meet for two days to reconsider Avandia and its restrictions, as some are saying that the diabetes drug is not as dangerous as once thought.

-The FDA will spend two days reviewing a new interpretation of a study that evaluated Avandia’s heart attack and stroke risks, which suggests that the drug is actually as safe as older diabetes drugs.
-During the meeting this week, the FDA will take an usual step and ask a panel of experts to vote on a range of options for the drug, including lifting restrictions on use.
+The FDA will spend two days reviewing a new interpretation of a study that evaluated Avandia’s heart attack and stroke risks, which suggests that the drug is as safe as older diabetes drugs.
+During the meeting this week, the FDA will take a usual step and ask a panel of experts to vote on a range of options for the drug, including lifting restrictions on use.

-The debate about Avandia has cost manufacturer Glaxo billions of dollars and a tarnished reputation, and has raged for three years.
+The debate about Avandia has cost manufacturer Glaxo billions of dollars and a tarnished reputation and has raged for three years.
 The latest in the argument is a positive safety review from Duke University.

 Originally, Avandia was the top-selling diabetes pill in the world.
-It was approved in 1999, and by 2006 its total global sales had skyrocketed to $3.4 billion.
+It was approved in 1999, and by 2006 its’ total global sales had skyrocketed to $3.4 billion.
 The following year, however, an analysis of dozens of studies suggested that Avandia could seriously raise the risk of heart disease and heart attack in patients.